While it can be relatively easy to get a small to midsize agency off the ground, seeing substantial growth is the greatest challenge.

 Think about how much more efficient your agency could be if you moved away from project-focused clients.
 Not only is it more cost-effective to keep a client for years, but it’s also easier on your team.
 Some clients are specialized in niche markets or complex industries that require many hours of research into the sector.
 It is best to just have to do this one time.
 Once you understand their industry and needs more, it will be easier to find the right voice to consistently reach their clientele.

 2. Upsell Clients and Cross-Promote Your Services

 Upselling and cross-promoting are often overlooked when growing an agency.
 Clients may think that they only need a couple of social media posts a week to grow their following.
-In reality, what they actually need is a dedicated landing page and a social media ad campaign.
+In reality, what they actually need is a dedicated landing page and social media optimization services (running ad campaigns, creating posts, and audience engagement activities).
 As an agency, you should think more strategically.
 There are many other tasks you can pitch to a client to help them (and you!) grow.
 Consider the skills and services that make your agency unique.
 If you are a marketing agency with a design department, for example, you can offer more than just copywriting for your client’s website — you can propose to design it too!
 Utilizing teams across departments will save you time and money as well as upskill employees and help them grow.

 3. Monetize Your Strategic Planning

 Without a solid strategy, no campaign can be truly effective.
 There may be companies that have the teams to execute plans but lack direction.
 That’s where you come in.
 Why not monetize your strategy skills and offer them as a service?
 Present strategic planning as a separate service to prospects so they know your time and expertise is valuable and that your approach is 360 degrees.